Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 How Stable Isotope Testing Verifies Cotton Origin

-Stable isotope analysis evaluates naturally occurring chemical signatures in cotton fibers.
+Stable isotope testing evaluates naturally occurring chemical signatures in cotton fibers.
 These signatures are influenced by environmental conditions such as climate, rainfall and soil composition.

 • Does not require pre-tagging or prior intervention